majkinetor/psinflux/README.md

 `iq` (influx query) function parses returned data into PowerShell objects which can be slow for large number of points.
 Use `iqr` (raw query) to get large collections.

+### Templates

 Use `itemplate` (alias for `Invoke-Template`) to send predefined queries.
 Predefined queries can be added by the user and can contain PowerShell placeholders for getting the user input, for example metric or database name.
 Integrated templates use [fzf](https://chocolatey.org/packages/fzf) fuzzy finder as input selector.

+[Default template](https://github.com/majkinetor/psinflux/blob/master/templates.txt) is always used and has several predefined queries and selectors/input methods.
+You can add your own template by using a `$FilePath` parameter or setting `$Env:INFLUX_TEMPLATE` environment variable.

+Query templates are text files that contain two sections: powershell code and query sentences.
+Two sections are separated by '---' line.
+Comments are marked with #.

+User can define small Powershell helper scriptblocks and Powershell variables that serve to replace query placeholders, marked with `$PLACEHOLDER` keywords.
+There are 2 specially named placeholders, those starting with `SELECT_` or `INPUT_` that are replaced with scriptblock invocations.
+Other $ prefixed words are simple PowerShell variables.

 ![screen.gif](https://cdn.rawgit.com/majkinetor/psinflux/1cd398bc/screen.gif)